cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 If you are using Acra 0.85 or earlier, please omit the `--keystore` parameter here and onward.
 {{< /hint >}}

+### Put Acra Master Key to KMS

+By default, Acra components retrieve master keys from environment variables as base64-encoded strings.

+We recommend generating Acra Master Key and storing it in KMS.
+Refer to [Configuring and maintaining](/acra/configuring-maintaining/key-storing/kms-integration/) to learn how to integrate KMS.

 ### 1.2.
 Generating transport and encryption keys